jmrphy/media_civil_war/media_civil_war.md

 globally in the post-war period until 1999.

-Second, if there is a problem of unrepresentativeness it is that the extreme right-skew of MDI in peaceful country-years likely drives a disproportionate amount of the negative association between levels of MDI and civil war.
-Figure 2 illustrates that no civil war has ever been observed in any country-year characterized by MDI greater than roughly 150, but that these are highly unrepresentative cases (in the 94% percentile).
-This is important because, as the following stage of analysis will investigate more thoroughly, it indicates that the actual relationship between mass media and civil war may be driven by a minority of cases with uncommonly high values on the independent variable, leading us to inferences which do not necessarily describe most cases.
+Second, if there is a problem of unrepresentativeness it is that the extreme right-skew of MDI in peaceful country-years may drive a disproportionate amount of the negative association between levels of MDI and civil war.
+Figure 2 illustrates that no civil war has ever been observed in any country-year characterized by MDI greater than roughly 150, but these are highly unrepresentative cases (in the 94% percentile).
+This is important because it indicates that estimates of the relationship between mass media and civil war may be driven by a minority of cases with uncommonly high values on the independent variable, leading to misleading inferences.

-Finally, civil wars are most frequently observed at low but positive levels of MDI, compared to the zero level. *Prima facie* this is contrary to what we would expect from the general pacification theory;
-if the relationship between MDI and civil war onset is negative and monotonic, we would expect civil wars to be more frequent at the zero level of mass media density.
+Finally, civil wars are most frequently observed at low but positive levels of MDI compared to the zero level.
+This is contrary to what we would expect from the general pacification theory; if the relationship between MDI and civil war onset is negative and monotonic, we would expect civil wars to be more frequent at the zero level of mass media density.
 Rather, the distribution suggests the possibility of non-linearity at low levels of mass media density, precisely as predicted by the war-before-peace theory.
-Of course, some third variable could very well account for this apparent non-linearity in the bivariate relationship.
-For this reason, the following section turns to a statistical test of this non-linearity, controlling for all of the other variables in the original model.

 Considering Non-Linearity with Semi-Parametric Regression
 ---------------------------------------------------------